boazsegev/iodine/README.md

 bundler exec iodine -p $PORT -t 16 -w 4
 ```

-It should be noted that Websocket support means that no automatic process scaling is provided...
+It should be noted that Websocket support means that no automatic process scaling is provided (since Websockets don't share data across processes without your help)...
 It is important to use `iodine` with the `-w` option and set the number of desired processes (ideally equal to the number of CPU cores).

+### Writing data to the network layer

+Iodine allows Ruby to write strings to the network layer.
+This includes HTTP and Websocket responses.

+Iodine will handle an internal buffer (~4 to ~16 Mb, version depending) so that `write` can return immediately (non-blocking).

+However, when the buffer is full, `write` will block until enough space in he buffer becomes available.
+Sending up to 16Kb of data (a single buffer "packet") is optimal.
+Sending a larger response might effect concurrency.
+Best Websocket response length is ~1Kb (1 TCP / IP packet) and allows for faster transmissions.

+When using the Iodine's web server (`Iodine::Rack`), the static file service offered by Iodine streams files (instead of using the buffer).
+Every file response will require up to 2 buffer "packets" (~32Kb), one for the header and the other for file streaming.

+This means that even a Gigabyte long response will use ~32Kb of memory, as long as it uses the static file service or the `X-Sendfile` extension (Iodine's static file service can be invoked by the Ruby application using the `X-Sendfile` header).

 ### Static file serving support